General Information and Hotel Reservations

 Schedule of Events and Conference Program

-The 2015 official event program will not be available until December 2014.
-For an idea of what an ICAI conference schedule entails, please view the 2014 program below by clicking the image to open or download the PDF file on your computer!
+The 2015 official event program is available!
+Click the image to open or download the PDF file on your computer!

 The Academic Integrity Seminar Student Leadership Award

 The International Center for Academic Integrity (ICAI), the preeminent international organization dedicated to promoting academic integrity through teaching, learning and research, is pleased to solicit nominations for the following awards for 2015: